Tell me more ×

 Say I have created a really simple custom list via Sharepoint Designer, and then created a custom NewForm.aspx called NewFormTest.aspx to go with it.
 Now I have to add a field to the custom list.
-I understand that a custom list does not get updated automatically when a new field is created in the underlying list.
+I understand that a custom form does not get updated automatically when a new field is created in the underlying list (data source).

-So,how in the world do I get that new field to show up in my custom list?
+So,how in the world do I get that new field to show up in my custom form?

 I know if I update the custom list and create a new NewFormTest form, that it would populate, but then I would have to go and reformat my whole list!